serxipc/vefa-srest/README.md

 ### Notes from refactoring and integration with Oxalis
 - [ ] Organisation numbers should be validated.
 Determine the extent of such validation.
+- [ ] Allow for external configuration of logging.
+This should happen in RingoGuiceContextListener
+- [ ] Refactor package names in accordance with domain